-Hey y’all!
+Hey all!
 Meet Lexi.
 This is the dirty girl that leaves paw prints all over my door.
 Let’s just say she is the reason for this makeover.
 She has a bit of separation anxiety and does her best to follow me to work.
-Maybe someday she will be allowed inside when she learns that my paint brushes aren’t chew toys.
+Maybe someday she will be allowed inside when she learns that my paintbrushes aren’t chewing toys for a pup.
 Ha!
 My Father in law rescued her from the side of the road in a ditch after being abandoned.
 I’ll never understand how anyone can be so cruel.
 Well, she’s safe now and rules the porch AND door!
-Love my fur babies. ♥
+Love my fur babies.

 I started off by cleaning and then priming the metal door with BIN primer.
 The door had a factory primer when I purchased it, but it’s been exposed to the weather for a few years now.
 Just to be safe, I painted 1 coat of primer over the whole door just to be sure.
 Also, since I was planning on using a patina paint and spray activator, a primer is a must to protect the metal door from the corrosion of the patina activator.
 Don’t miss this step on your metal projects.

 Spray Activator For The Patina Finish

 After applying the patina paint in just the areas that I wanted the patina, I sprayed the activator on while it was still wet.
 I was right about the patina and blue combination.
 It worked!
 The whole door was sealed with Gator Hide from Dixie Belle to protect the patina finish.
 It’s perfect for projects that require a little extra protection from water and humidity.
 I’m thinking the puppy paw prints are a thing of the past.